How to deal with Tier 2 Migrants working at third party premises

 Note that the third party need not be added to the sponsor licence.

-Reiss Edwards boasts of a team of expert sponsor licence lawyers in London who can assist you all matters regarding Tier 2 visa applications, sponsor licence applications as well as immigration compliance and audit.
+Reiss Edwards boasts of a team of expert sponsor licence lawyers in London who can assist you with all matters regarding Tier 2 visa applications, sponsor licence applications as well as immigration compliance and audit.

 Contact us today on 020237442797 or email@example.com for a free consultation.